Nature

 Why are Mountains Important?

-Anyone who has stood in front of a beautiful mountain landscape, or admired the expansive view from high above can appreciate the impressiveness of these natural land formations.
-Many however might not be aware of the vital importance that mountains play as a waterfood, and energy supply.
+Anyone who has stood in front of a beautiful mountain landscape or admired the expansive view from high above can appreciate the impressiveness of these natural land formations.
+Many, however, might not be aware of mountains' vital role in waterfood, and energy supply.

-In fact, half of the world benefits in some way from the resources that mountains provide.
-Often referred to as the worlds water towers, 60-80% of our freshwater comes from these mountain ecosystems.
+Half of the world benefits from the resources that mountains provide.
+Often called the world's water towers, 60-80% of our freshwater comes from these mountain ecosystems.

-Learn more about mountain environments, the role that they play, and why mountains matter.
-Discover the excellent organisations raising awareness of the importance of their protection, and watch inspiring documentaries featuring the worlds bravest mountain explorers and their adventures.
+Learn more about mountain environments, why mountains matter, and the excellent organisations ensuring their protection.
+Explore inspiring documentaries featuring the world's bravest mountain explorers and their adventures.

-Find a special section dedicated to the destructive mountaintop mining industry, the impact that is has on the landscape, contamination of local water supplies, and how easy profits and impunity drive this form of coal mining.
+Find a special section dedicated to the destructive mountaintop mining industry, its impact on the landscape, the contamination of local water supplies, and how easy profits and impunity drive this form of coal mining.

 A barren field is surrounded by trees, all of the trees in the centre have been cut down, only sticks remain.
 One large stump sits in the foreground.